You are currently viewing TDS Penalty and Interest: Complete Overview for Late Payment

 Consequences of late filing on deductor

 The deductor suffers consequences for late filing.
 In addition to the late filing fee, it may delay the processing of the TDS return, causing errors in the deductees’ TDS credit.
-This may have an impact on the deductees’ tax returns and be inconvenient.
+This may impact the deductees’ tax returns and be inconvenient.
 Additionally, tax officials may scrutinize late filing more closely, which could lead to an expanded probe.

 Correcting errors through filing correction statements